 Adjectives are words used to describe something or someone, such as JOVEN(young), BONITA(beautiful) and so on.
 Spanish adjectives must agree in number and gender with the noun (person or thing) they modify.
 The picture below shows some of the most common adjectives and verbs for talking about physical appearance in Spanish.
 Pay attention to where adjectives are placed in the sentences and how the verbs SER and LUCIR are used as well.

-Verbs and adjectives for making physical descriptions in Spanish
+Verbs and adjectives to describe people in Spanish

 Ways to ask about physical appearance in Spanish